How Do You Handle Candidates Who Accept Offers but Don't Join? Seeking HR Advice

 Dear Sanjay,

-We have discussed this topic long time back and there are some practical sugestions were also given by our members.
-I am attaching a document that covers to some extent the gist of the discussion.
-For more info you can use "Type Search Query" tab in the Top left of this page.
+We discussed this topic a long time ago, and some practical suggestions were also provided by our members.
+I am attaching a document that covers to some extent the essence of the discussion.
+For more information, you can use the "Type Search Query" tab in the top left of this page.

 Regards,